JungleGim/PyDash_App/README.md

 ## Future Development
 The below is a list of wants/needs for future revisions; loosely listed in order of importance.
 - A lot of the various "constants" defined everywhere should be converted to a dictionary
+- Currently, the screen navigation has a "back" function to go to the previous screen.
+Since the "previous frame" variable that controls this only works with a single "back" its more of a "go to previous" than a true "go back" function.
+If there were multiple levels to go "back" to it would break in it's current implementation.

+    Update the functionality of the "previous frame" var to a list of frames instead.
+Each time the user goes to the "next" frame level, it'll append to the list.
+Then each time the user selects the "back" button in an appropriate frame, a function can use the .pop() command to pull it off the list and navigate to the previous frame.

+    for this to work properly, would have to track if a frame is a "subscreen" or not.
+If the frame is not a "subscreen", then it should NOT be appended to the list (e.g. if just navigating around the home screens).
+The "settings" screen would be a great example of a sub-screen.

+    EXAMPLE:
+    At the home screen on initial start it should be a blank list. navigating to different gauge windows should stay blank.
+Going into "settings" the list would be whatever window the user came from, say [Gauge0].
+Then if theres another settings sub-window it would be [Gauge0, settings] (when in the settings_sub1 window), etc. Then clicking the "back" button would pop "settings" off and return from "setttings_sub1" to "settings".
+The list then would be [Gauge0].
+Clicking the "back" button again would pop "Gauge0" off and return from "settings" to "Gauge0".

+    - make a "goto_prev_frame" type function to handle this.

+- Create a new "errors" view
+    - need a class and frame for "current error" *class could be used globally for tracking errors (what/where/severity, etc.)
+        *view would show any logged/resolved issues.

+- Organize the main code
+    - as an example, the "update stringvars" function could be easily placed in the main window class, this doesn't have to be a "global" by any means.
+    - think about moving the CAN instancing and values into the "CAN defines" file.
+Alternatively, this could also be in the main window class instead of a "global"
+    - the "update listbox" function should be moved to the "draw funcs" class.
+Do similar to others where the object, data to include, and reference are passed
+    - move the "goto_frames", and "frame_switch" functions to the "SCRNdefines" file in the "scrn" struct. will need a "scope" var passed to them so when instancing the frames they're referenced correctly back to the master window.
+Maybe not since the frame (As instanced/stored in the dict) already has that information?
+    - after moving the "goto_frames" and "frame_Switch" funcs, it would also subsume the need for updating the callback in the main window (since it would exist in the instanced screen class in that file already) which would make things much cleaner.
 - Now that a better class structure and frames are being used, many of the high-level CAN functions should be placed into the main window class, not just as a global routine.
 This isn't super critical from an operation standpoint but would help make things more refined.
 - Some of the view functions like the "color update" for out-of-range values are going to be used across multiple view frames.
 These should be placed into the master class so they're able to be referenced by multiple views.
 I think it fits better into the master class object vs placing them into the `drawFuncs` or drawing function library, just because they are specific to the dash operation (vs a graphical drawing tool).
 - Implement multiple views with window switching on GPIO button presses